Friday, December 8, 2017

 Greene started with the Bills as a cornerback, then switched to free safety.
 He has played hurt; one year it looked like Tony couldn't play because of a knee injury, but he came back to the secondary when he couldn't walk without limping.

-Born in Bethesda, MD, he was a defensive back and sprinter at Maryland and signed with the Bills as a free agent.
+Born in Bethesda, Maryland, he was a defensive back and sprinter at Maryland and signed with the Bills as a free agent.
 Greene holds the Buffalo record with a 101-yard interception return in 1976.
 He has played in two Pro Bowls."

 -Dave Newhouse, The Complete Handbook of Pro Football, 1979 Edition